flightlessmango/MangoHud/README.md

 Some Linux native OpenGL games overrides LD_PRELOAD and stops MangoHud from working.
 You can sometimes fix this by editing LD_PRELOAD in the start script
 `LD_PRELOAD=/path/to/mangohud/lib/`

+## gamescope

+To enable mangohud with gamescope you need to install mangoapp.
+`gamescope --mangoapp %command%`

+Using normal mangohud with gamescope is not support.

 ## Hud configuration

 MangoHud comes with a config file which can be used to set configuration options globally or per application.
 Usually it is installed as `/usr/share/doc/mangohud/MangoHud.conf.example` or [get a copy from here](https://raw.githubusercontent.com/flightlessmango/MangoHud/master/data/MangoHud.conf).